 Object Code Description Function Guidance 6644 Other Books, Periodicals, and Media-Expenditures for books, periodicals, and other media such as DVDs purchased for nonstudent users or for noncredit enrichment programs.
-Books and periodicals for noninstructional staff should be coded to function 2590.
-Usually 1000 2200 2590 6650 Supplies-Technology-Related-Technology-related supplies that are typically used in conjunction with technology-related hardware or software.
+Books and periodicals for noninstructional staff should be coded to function 2590 .
+Usually 1000 2200 2590 6650 Supplies-Technology-Related- Technology-related supplies that are typically used in conjunction with technology-related hardware or software.
 Some examples are writable CDs/DVDs, flash or jump drives, parallel cables, and monitor stands.
-Usually 1000 2230 2580 6655 Short-term Noninstructional Software Subscription-Payments for 12-month or less noninstructional software subscriptions.
+6655 Short-term Noninstructional Software Subscription-Payments for 12-month or less noninstructional software subscriptions.
 These subscriptions must be paid for from the UCO Fund or another allowable fund, but not from the M&O Fund.
 Noninstructional software subscriptions more than 12 months should be coded to expenditure object code 6832 and 6842.
 See the noninstructional software coding tool at the end of the chart of accounts to help determine the appropriate coding for software purchases.
 6700 PROPERTY (Use detailed codes below) 6710 Land and Existing Land Improvements-Expenditures for the purchase of land and the existing land improvements thereon.
 Include the present value amount of land leases in the year of acquisition.
 Districts should code periodic financed purchase and lease payments to expenditure object codes 6832 and 6842.
 Also included are special assessments against a district for capital improvements such as streets, curbs, and drains.
-Districts should generally code expenditures for improving sites and adjacent ways after acquisition to expenditure object codes 6300, 6450, or to a code under 6730, as appropriate.
+Districts should code expenditures for the contracted services for improving sites and adjacent ways after acquisition to expenditure object codes 6300 or 6450, as appropriate.
+Districts should code site and adjacent ways improvements performed by district employees as salaries, benefits, and materials in the applicable object codes in the 6100s, 6200s, 6610, and 6730s.
 Districts cannot pay for land and existing land improvements costs from the M&O Fund.
 Only 4100 4200 4600